Dependent Eligibility Guidelines

 Your ex-spouse will be provided with an application to continue State group health, dental and vision insurance in his or her own name for up to 36 months by making direct premium payments pursuant to federal COBRA regulations.
 Conversion health care and life insurance policies are also available directly from the insurance plan administrators.
 COBRA and conversion options are explained in each benefit booklet.

-Eligible dependents may be enrolled in your health, dental, vision, and dependent life insurance plans.
-(OEAI and their dependents can only be enrolled in health plans.)
-Dependent children are eligible until the day before their 19th birthday.
-Your eligible child(ren) must be one of the following:
+Eligible dependents may be enrolled in your health, dental, vision, and dependent life insurance plans (an OEAI and their dependents may only be enrolled in health insurance plans).
+Children by birth or legal adoption, or step-children are eligible for dependent life insurance until the day before their 23rd birthday, and eligible for health, dental, and vision insurance through the last day of the month in which they turn 26.

-Note: For a grandchild to be eligible, the parent of the grandchild must be a covered dependent AND, if the parent of the grandchild is between the ages 19 up to their 25th birthday, they must be enrolled and regularly attending an accredited educational institution, unmarried, and the employee must provide at least 50% of their support as well.
+Note: For a grandchild to be eligible, the parent of the grandchild must be a covered dependent for whom you provide at least 50% financial support AND, if the parent of the grandchild is from 19 up to their 25th birthday, a student as well.

 Continuing Coverage for Incapacitated Children